Frojd/Wagtail-Pipit/Company-Project/README.md

 - Python 3.8+
 - Pip
-- Virtualenv (or the package manage of your chocie)
+- Virtualenv (or the package manage of your choice)
 - Docker ([Install instructions](#how-do-i-install-docker-on-macoswindows))
 - [mkcert](https://github.com/FiloSottile/mkcert)